AletheiaWareLLC/Wink/samples/rpi/README.md

 ./build/src/WinkServer serve build/samples/
 ```

+Now that you have ensured everything is working, unplug your Raspberry Pi so you can safely connect up the hardware as described below.
+Once connected, power up your Raspberry Pi and restart the Wink server.

 ## Blinky

-The sample has two LEDs and a button, and utilizes three State Machines;
+The sample uses two LEDs and a button, driven by a system comprising three State Machines;
-- GPIOWriter - drives a given GPIO high/low to turn an LED on/off based on the message it receives.
+- GPIOWriter - responds to requests to drive a given GPIO high/low to turn an LED on/off.
-- GPIOReader - reads a given GPIO to get the state of the button.
+- GPIOReader - responds to requests to read a given GPIO to get the state of the button.
 - Blinky - encapsulates the business logic of switching LED1 periodically and controlling LED2 with the Button.

 ### Hardware